brunopizol/FMC/README.md

 # game based on the Hamiltonian cycle concept
-Graph work made for the discipline of mathematical fundamentalsfor computation of the course of computer science at PUC Minas campus Poços de Caldas.
+game based on the concept of Hamiltonian cycles in C for the discipline of mathematical fundamentals for computation of the course of computer science in the campus of PUC Minas in Poços de Caldas, Brazil.